 The Keep by Jennifer Egan.
 Adult Fiction.
 I got this book recommendation off of the Mookes and Gripes website and liked it more than the reviewer did.
 This story within a story had one weak point, in my opinion, when the author did her “cutesy” first person interjection.
 Overall I though it was a complicated tale with enough mystery, unknown, and history to keep me reading.

-A Game of Thorns by George R.R.
+A Game of Thrones by George R.R.
 Martin.
 Adult Fiction.
 I read this book in the fall of 2010 after Cheryl Klein mentioned it in her seminar as a story that she couldn’t put down.
 It was long but worthy.
 Interestingly, as I write this, I find that the book has made it to the 2011 NY Times bestseller list fifteen years after it was published and is being worked into a mini-series for HBO.
 I can claim I found it before everyone else!

 A Great and Terrible Beauty by Libba Bray.
 Young Adult.
 This is the first in a fantasy trilogy that caused me to lose sleep.
 Once I started reading, I couldn’t stop.
 I both love and hate books like this.